11 Aug Where Do Aggregates Come From?

 One more aggregate we should discuss is shells.
 A popular choice of aggregate in terrazzo surfaces is Mother of Pearl.
 You can find Mother of Pearl shells along with freshwater and saltwater coasts all around the world.
 Over the years, US manufacturers have found incredible value in Mother of Pearl, producing jewelry and household items.

 In conclusion, there are many terrazzo aggregates that an architect or designer can include in a terrazzo design.
 Architects can receive LEED points for using locally sourced materials in their projects.
 Concord Terrazzo Company supplies aggregates, manufactures precast terrazzo products and produces epoxy resins as well.
 Like more information about our product line of terrazzo aggregates?
-Contact a Concord Terrazzo Company representative today at email@example.com.
+Contact Concord Terrazzo Company today at firstname.lastname@example.org.

 View Aggregate Options